The Netherlands

 After the war, Jewish life in Rotterdam arose anew with the Lev Jam synagogue as its center.
 In 1954, a new synagogue, the A.B.N.
 Davidsplein, was consecrated.
 A Liberal Jewish community was founded in Rotterdam in 1968.
 The Liberal community shares a cemetery in Rijswijk with the Liberal Jewish community of The Hague.

-monument to the Jews of Rotterdam murdered during the Second World War was unveiled in 1981 in the garden of Rotterdam’s city hall.
+A monument to the Jews of Rotterdam murdered during the Second World War was unveiled in 1981 in the garden of Rotterdam’s city hall.
 A monument to the deported was unveiled at the site of Loods 24 in 1999.
 The entranceway to the former Jewish hospital on the Schietbaanlaan was restored in 2001 and now serves as a memorial monument as well.
-In April 2013 a monument for the 686 deported Jewish children was unveiled at the Stieltjesstraat, next to the Loods 24 site.
+In April 2013, a monument for the 686 deported Jewish children was unveiled at the Stieltjesstraat, next to the Loods 24 site.

 Source: Jewish Historical Museum, Amsterdam